lmparppei/Beat/README.md

 * Automatic paragraphs & tab key for auto character cue
 * Timer for measuring your productivity

+## Building from repo

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
 Dread lightly, dear friend!

+When building for development, use the *Beat Appstore* target.
+The ad hoc distribution is currently not maintained.
+No external libraries or frameworks should be needed, and everything is included in the project.

 ## FAQ